Mike Evans (wide receiver): 2020 season

-2020 postseason

 In the Wild Card Round of the 2020–21 NFL playoffs, Evans broke the franchise record for receiving yards in a playoff game, finishing with six receptions for 119 yards in a 31–23 win over the Washington Football Team.
 This was Tampa Bay's first playoff win since Super Bowl XXXVII.

 In the Divisional Round against the New Orleans Saints, Evans recorded one catch for a three-yard touchdown during the 30–20 win.
 This was Evans' first playoff touchdown.

 In the NFC Championship against the Green Bay Packers, Evans recorded three catches for 51 yards and a touchdown during the 31–26 win.

 In Super Bowl LV, Evans caught one pass on one target for a 31-yard gain during the 31–9 win over the Kansas City Chiefs, as well as drawing four penalties.
 This earned Evans his first championship as an NFL player.
 He was ranked 48th by his fellow players on the NFL Top 100 Players of 2021.